danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/retention/retention.md

 {% docs current_arr_segmentation_all_levels %}
 This model recognizes that there are three levels of analysis: Zuora Subscription, SFDC Account, and SFDC Ultimate Parent Account.
 It calculates the MRR for the most recent completed month for which a customer was active.
 We use the MRR value to calculate ARR.
 Finally, we use ARR to segment into four categories.
 We also rank ARR to create a customer rank.

 {% enddocs %}

 {% docs mrr_totals_levelled %}

 This model extends `zuora_mrr_totals` by joining it to SFDC account data through `zuora_account`'s `crm_id` value.
 From the account, we get the ultimate parent account information.
-It now holds details for _every_ level of analysis, including cohort months and cohort quarters for each level.
+It now holds details for _every_ level of analysis, including cohort months and cohort quarters for each level and product information.

+All retention analyses start at this table.

 {% enddocs %}